Koed00/django-q/docs/configure.rst

 guard_cycle
 ~~~~~~~~~~~

-Guard loop sleep in seconds
+Guard loop sleep in seconds, must be greater than 0 and less than 60.

 .. _sync: